 At Victory Church, we believe fervent, heart-felt prayer is key to leading people to Christ and essential to what we do as a Church.
 We believe prayer is the foundation of everything that we do at Victory.

 If you ever get to a place in your life where you feel like something is missing, it’s probably a connection problem: you are disconnected from God and too connected to the world.
 Prayer and fasting can have a powerful impact on setting your life back on track.

 The more time you spend with something or someone, the more confidence you build in it.
 The same is true for God.
 The more time you spend with God, the more your faith in Him will grow.

 Our team would love to pray for you and whatever is happening in your life right now.
-You can request prayer online or submitting it on a connect card at our Sunday morning service.
+You can request prayer online or by submitting it on a connect card on Sunday's at our Weekend Service.

 Monday - Friday 6aM/6 pm Saturday's 9am